Perr Schuurs: Club career

+Fortuna Sittard

 Schuurs made his senior league debut for Sittard on 14 October 2016 in an Eerste Divisie 2–0 home win against VVV-Venlo.
 He scored his first goal on 6 February 2017 in Fortuna's 5–2 home victory over Jong Ajax.

 For the 2017–18 season, Schuurs, aged 17, was made captain of Fortuna Sittard.

+Ajax

 In January 2018, Schuurs became a player of Ajax, who sent him back on loan to Fortuna Sittard for the remainder of the season.
-On 7 October 2018, Schuurs made his Eredivisie debut, as a substitute, for Ajax in a 5–0 win against AZ.
+On 7 October 2018, Schuurs made his Eredivisie debut as a substitute for Ajax in a 5–0 win against AZ.

+Torino

 Schuurs transferred to Italian club Torino in August 2022.
+He quickly established himself as a starting centre-back for the team, scoring once in 33 appearances during his first season at the club.

+However, on 21 October 2023, Schuurs suffered a torn anterior cruciate ligament in his left knee during a match against Inter Milan, which sidelined him at least six months.

 International career

 Schuurs was called up to the senior Netherlands squad for the UEFA Nations League matches against Poland and Italy in September 2020.

 Personal life

 Schuurs is a son of former Dutch international handball player Lambert Schuurs and his sister Demi is a professional tennis player.